topia/vald/docs/overview/architecture.md

   - Data persistency

     Vald implements backup features.
-Whenever a Vald Agent is down and kubernetes start a new Vald Agent instance, the data is automatically restore to the new instance to prevent data loss.
+Whenever a Vald Agent is down and kubernetes start a new Vald Agent instance, the data is automatically restored to the new instance to prevent data loss.

   - Easy to manage

-    We implement helm chart deployment to easily deploy Vald on your kubernetes cluster and we implemented custom resource to manage and operate with Vald.
+    We implement helm chart deployment to easily deploy Vald on your kubernetes cluster and we implemented custom resources to manage and operate with Vald.

 ## Data Flow